Model-based and Data-driven Approaches for Downlink Massive MIMO Channel Estimation: Introduction

 Blind estimation builds on identifying a mapping between received data signals and the variable that is to be estimated.
 This is an intrinsically complicated problem and the man-made solutions often rely on asymptotic arguments, where parameters in the system model are taken towards infinity to untangle the relationships \cite{muller2014blind,amiri2017blind,ghavami2017blind,shin2007blind,de1997asymptotic,de1997cramer}.
 There is no guarantee that such algorithms will yield optimal estimation quality.
 The deep learning methodology has the potential to find mappings between input data and desired variables by learning them from data \cite{o2017introduction,van2020power,sanguinetti2018deep}.
 Data-driven approaches based on deep learning algorithms have been proposed to solve various physical layer and resource allocation problems in wireless communications \cite{o2017introduction,sadeghi2018adversarial}.
 For example, neural networks have been trained to achieve efficient interference management \cite{Sun2018a}, power control \cite{sanguinetti2018deep}, and channel estimation \cite{demir2019channel}.
 Deep learning methods can be particularly useful to solve problems for which 1) we do not have good physical models that enable model-based algorithmic development or 2) we have good algorithms but these are computationally intractable \cite{bjornson2020two}.
 For example, one application of deep learning can be the real-time implementation of high computational complexity iterative algorithms \cite{Balatsoukas2019}.
 The drawback of neural networks is the complicated training process and limited explainability, thus neural networks might only be practically useful in situations where the performance gains are substantial.
-In this paper, we use neural networks to develop a data-driven blind channel estimator of the downlink effective channel gain.
+In this paper, we use neural networks to develop a data-driven blind channel estimator of the downlink effective scalar channel gain in cellular TDD Massive MIMO systems.
+It is the first time the data-driven approach is investigated for this purpose.
+However, a few previous works have dealt with the downlink channel estimation for FDD systems \cite{9347820}, which is a fundamentally different problem since the entire multi-antenna channel is to be estimated (to enable feedback and precoding computation) and not the effective channel gain after precoding has been applied.